SoySauceFor3/log-analysis/README.md

 ### Import and Export

 The filters can be imported and exported as json files.
 Related commands are `log-analysis.exportFilters` and `log-analysis.importFilters` and the ... icon on the top of the tab can achieve the same goal.

-## Known Issues

-The circle icon for the newly added filter may not show up properly right after the filter gets created.
-You can toggle `isHighlighed` by clicking the paint bucket icon to solve this bug.
-Sorry!

-## Release Notes

-### 1.1.0

-- Add supports for editing, multi tabs
-- Change to use virtual document for focus mode